ONS-Innovation/codespace-poc/README.md

     ```

 5. Open your web browser and navigate to `http://localhost:8501` to view the To Do List app.

-### Codespace Running

-1. Open the repository in GitHub Codespaces.
-2. Wait for the Codespace to initialize and install the required dependencies.
-3. Once the Codespace is ready, open a terminal in the Codespace.
-4. Run the application:

-    ```bash
-    poetry run streamlit run src/app.py
-    ```

-5. Go to the Local URL provided in the terminal to view the To Do List app (cmd + click or ctrl + click).

 ### Linting, Formatting, and Testing